 Why You May Need A Break

-Research in The Open Neurology Journal has found that the chemicals in cannabis, like pharmaceutical medications, can build up to levels that reduce the effectiveness and significantly influence the user’s experience.
+Research in The Open Neurology Journal has found that the compounds in cannabis can build up to levels that reduce the effectiveness and significantly influence your experience.

-- Am I consuming more today to achieve the same effects I once enjoyed?
+- Am I using more cannabis to feel the same effects?

-- Am I consuming more frequently throughout the day?
+- Do I find myself consuming more frequently throughout the day?

 Tips for a Successful Tolerance Break